Loughlin, Giannulli to serve prison time for college scam

 The case uncovered a scheme in which wealthy parents paid huge sums to secure students’ admission at elite schools as fake athletic recruits or have someone cheat on their entrance exams, authorities said.

-Others who have pleaded guilty in the case include “Desperate Housewives” actress Felicity Huffman.
-She served nearly two weeks in prison late last year after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.
+Others parents who've been sent to prison for participating in the scam include “Desperate Housewives” actress Felicity Huffman.
+She served nearly two weeks behind bars late last year after she admitted to paying $15,000 to have someone correct her daughter’s entrance exam answers.

+The coronavirus pandemic has delayed the prison sentences of some parents and allowed others to go home early.

+California winemaker Agustin Huneeus Jr., who also pleaded guilty, was released from his five-month prison term two weeks early in March because of the public health crisis.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.